-Sources and Sinks shall not rely on the Revision Number in the CEA Extension of the Sink's EDID to determine whether a Sink can accept InfoFrames.
-Sinks shall declare InfoFrame capability by including an interface related (e.g., HDMI) VSDB in their EDID CEA Extension.
+Sources and Sinks shall not rely on the Revision Number in the CTA Extension of the Sink's EDID to determine whether a Sink can accept InfoFrames.
+Sinks shall declare InfoFrame capability by including an interface related (e.g., HDMI) VSDB in their EDID CTA Extension.
 Sources shall only assume InfoFrame capability, when an appropriate (e.g., HDMI) VSDB is found.

-NOTE-Previous versions of CEA-861 relied on a Revision Number in the included CEA Extension to indicate whether the Sink could accept InfoFrames.
+NOTE-Previous versions of CTA-861 relied on a Revision Number in the included CTA Extension to indicate whether the Sink could accept InfoFrames.
 Due to a significant number of DVI (not InfoFrame-capable) Sinks having the Revision Number set to 3, indicating support of InfoFrames, and not being capable of doing so, it is necessary to deprecate this requirement.

-DVI does not support the transmission of any InfoFrames, independent of CEA Extension version number.
+DVI does not support the transmission of any InfoFrames, independent of CTA Extension version number.
 Sinks with a VSDB indicating support for reception of InfoFrames shall accept any of the InfoFrames defined here.

-Six types of InfoFrames are defined in CEA-861 (Auxiliary Video Information InfoFrame, Vendor-Specific InfoFrame, Source Product Description InfoFrame, Audio InfoFrame, MPEG Source InfoFrame, and NTSC VBI InfoFrame).
-The assigned type codes for these InfoFrames are shown in Table 5.
+The assigned type codes for InfoFrames are shown in Table 5.
 The first byte of the InfoFrame designates the type of InfoFrame while the second byte indicates the version of that particular InfoFrame.
 All future versions of a specific InfoFrame shall be backward compatible with previous versions.
 They may contain additional information, but old and new devices should be able to access and interpret the information previously received.